Polk County Courthouse and 1905 Courthouse Annex

-The Polk County Courthouse and 1905 Courthouse Annex is historical site located in Livingston, Polk County, Texas, USA.
+The Polk County Courthouse and 1905 Courthouse Annex is a historical site located in Livingston, Polk County, Texas, USA.

-The annex was built in 1900 and remained significant until 1974, and was designed for governmental uses.
+The annex was built in 1900 and remained significant until 1974.
+It was designed for governmental uses.
 The architects Green, Lewis Sterling McLelland and Fink designed the structure with a classical/revival design.
 In 2001, it was added to the National Register of Historic Places.